 Tables with the Count and Value of structures within the shaded areas can be found in Appendix E: Risk Assessment Tables.
 For this 200-year return period scenario, there are eight counties with less than 1,000 structures likely to be damaged, 45 counties with between 1,000 and 100,000 structures likely to be damaged, and fourteen counties with more than 100,000 structures likely to be damaged.
-There are twenty-one counties with between one million and 100 million dollars of structural damage likely, fifteen counties with between 100 million and one billion dollars of structural damage likely, thirty counties with between one billion dollars of structural damage likely.
+There are twenty-one counties with between one million and 100 million dollars of structural damage likely, fifteen counties with between 100 million and one billion dollars of structural damage likely, thirty counties with between one billion dollars of structural damage likely, and one county with over 100 billion dollars of structural damage likely.